Finding my voice (part 1)

 Starting secondary school meant the opportunity for regular singing lessons.
 It was during these that I made the biggest developments in my vocal ability with the help of the amazing Tim Parker.
 For the first few years, before my voice began to break, I would learn folk songs from a little purple book, which I cannot now remember the name of.
 I learned songs such as 'Early One Morning', 'John Riley', 'The Cuckoo', and 'No, John, No!'.
 I also sang 'Bibbidi Bobbidi Boo' from Cinderella for my Associated Board of the Royal Schools of Music (ABRSM) grade 4 exam.

-Around the same time, myself and a few friends decided to form a barbershop quartet (straw boaters, dickie ties, and all), singing in school concerts and at village fairs.
+Around the same time, myself and a few friends decided to form a barbershop music quartet (straw boaters, dickie ties, and all), singing in school concerts and at village fairs.
 Songs included 'In The Good Old Summer Time', 'Goodnight Ladies', 'Mr Sandman', and 'Goodnight Sweetheart, Goodnight'.

 Tim Parker had also started up a school choir which, again, would perform in school concerts, sometimes sharing the stage with the barbershop quartet, as it was from this choir that we formed the barbershop quartet in the first place.
 Songs sung here were more secular in nature, like Yazoo's 'Only You' and Queen's 'Bohemian Rhapsody'.

-Speaking of which, I'd begun to get bored with the folk music and was having such a fun time singing pop songs, I started singing pop music in my lessons instead (much to dad's dismay).
+Speaking of which, I'd begun to get bored with the folk music and was having such a fun time singing pop songs, I started singing pop music in my music lessons instead (much to dad's dismay).
 This included songs like Queen's 'Who Wants To Live Forever', their version of 'Crazy Little Thing Called Love' and Keane's 'Somewhere Only We Know', 'Bedshaped', and 'She Has No Time'.

 Cantilena and Soul

-Having had lessons with Tim for a few years and now having an almost completely broken voice, I'm auditioned into Cantilena, the county's senior choir for secondary school kids from the local schools.
+Having had singing lessons with Tim for a few years and now having an almost completely broken voice, I'm auditioned into Cantilena, the county's senior choir for secondary school kids from the local schools.
 At the time, Tim ran it with the amazing Christabel who sadly passed away 10 years ago.
 I remember being so surprised and happy to see her there as she was my fantastic clarinet teacher in primary school and I hadn't seen her in 3 years.

 I was a member of Cantilena for 4 years and sang a huge variety of songs, attending summer schools like Bryanston; entering competitions at Bath city hall, and touring in Belgium.
 Repertoire included: Rutter's version of 'All Things Bright and Beautiful', Puccini's 'Nessun Dorma', Anders Edenroth's 'Chili Con Carne' (a favourite that reappeared a few times over the years), and spiritual and folk songs like Mátyás Seiber’s 'Three Hungarian Folk Songs', 'Go Down Moses', 'Shenandoah', and 'Black Is The Colour (Of My True Love's Hair)'.
 There are so many more I could list but it would go on forever.
 Oh yes, another big event to note here: I met my wife, who joined the choir a year before I left.
 Quite important that.

 In my mid-teens, I was listening to a lot of soul and funk music.
 I also gained a new sense of self-confidence, no longer a quiet and shy boy.
 This was probably noticeable due to the fact that I would randomly burst into song around school, singing loudly songs like James Brown's 'Papa's Got A Brand New Bag' and 'I Got You (I Feel Good)', and Marvin Gaye's 'I Heard It Through The Grapevine', much to the embarrassment of my friends.
-I was soon a member of the school's soul band, singing a few numbers and playing tenor sax on others.
+I was soon a member of the school's soul band, singing a few numbers and playing tenor saxophone on others.
 This led to one of the best times of my life.... other than getting married of course!

 The Blues Brothers